google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 dig into each of these during this course.
 But here's a quick overview of each one on this list.

-* Normalization usually means rescale the values into a range of [0,1].
+* Normalization usually means rescaling the values into a range of [0,1].
-* Standardization usually means rescale data to have a mean of 0 and a standard deviation of 1.
+* Standardization usually means rescaling data to have a mean of 0 and a standard deviation of 1.
 * One-hot encoding is a process of converting categorical variables into 0's and 1's (which is better for many ML algorithms).